31 Ways to Keep On Networking During Covid-19

-The TGTMC is a fast growing network that connects senior sales professionals with small and medium sized companies and start-ups.
+The Go To Market Company is a fast-growing network that connects senior sales professionals with small and medium-sized companies and start-ups.
 This platform relies on the experience of a senior professional with the right contacts and an already existing network.
-This helps to accelerate market penetration, reduce time to market and increase efficiency.
+This helps to accelerate market penetration, reduce time to market, and increase efficiency.

 16. Let’s Lunch

 Similar to LunchMeet, Let’s Lunch allows you to network with another professional over a meal.
-Let’s Lunch gives you the opportunity to connect with industry experts in a sociable and collaborative environment which is different from traditional top-down learning.
+Let’s Lunch allows you to connect with industry experts in a sociable and collaborative environment which is different from traditional top-down learning.
 Almost 100,000 lunches have been scheduled across 6 countries worldwide!